How the Oklahoma Tax Commission allows tax credit fraud using nursing homes

 Re: Oklahoma Tax Commission Letter Ruling LR-09-27, dated June 3, 2009

-Note: A key element in these fraudulent schemes is how the program was setup to distribute tax credits.
+Note: A key element in these fraudulent schemes is how the program was set up to distribute tax credits.
 There are two classes of investors, referred to in this case as, "Common Investors" and "Preferred Investors."
-While multiple classes of investors is not uncommon; what is uncommon and problematic is how the tax credits are required to be allocated.
+While multiple classes of investors are not uncommon, what is uncommon and problematic is how the tax credits are required to be allocated.

-The "Common Investors" invest the money that goes to the investment, while the program requires the "Preferred Investors"receive the tax credits.
+The "Common Investors" invest the money that goes to the investment, while the program requires the "Preferred Investors" receive the tax credits.
 "Preferred Investors" are those who own an interest in the Capco, the money laundering middle man.
-The Capco decides how the tax credits are divided between "Preferred Investors" regardless of percentage of ownership.
-This is one, of the many irregularities, in these programs allowing state officials to participate as investors and reap, huge unearned, profits at the public's expense, and how Chaparral Energy got $30 million in tax credits by investing $15 million in a Capco, Altus Ventures.
-Capcos are free to work out side deals with anyone including "Common Investors", to make everyone happy.
-More on how that is done on the side below.
+The Capco decides how the tax credits are divided between "Preferred Investors" regardless of the percentage of ownership.
+This is one, of the many irregularities, in these programs allowing state officials to participate as investors and reap, huge unearned, profits at the public's expense, and how Chaparral Energy bought $30 million in tax credits by investing $15 million in two Capco funds, Altus Venture ($10 million), and ($5 million) I suspect Affinity Ventures.

 Now comes the even more sneaking stealing.
-In this case, the letter only guarantees $1.75 for $1 while others might guarantee $2 for $1, or this could be $4 for $1.
-All above 20 cents on the dollar is fraud, for the SBC and SBV tax credits here.
-All above 30 cents on the dollar is fraud, for the RSBC and RSBV tax credits.
+In this case, the letter only guarantees $1.75 for $1, while others might guarantee $2 for $1, or this could be $4 for $1.
+All above 20 cents on the dollar is a fraud, for the SBC and SBV tax credits here.
+All above 30 cents on the dollar is a fraud, for the RSBC and RSBV tax credits.

 SBV 2357.63 and RSBV 2357.73 tax credits are the unspoken and unrecorded tax credits, going to the most protected identities.

-Remember the entire basic investment flowed from the nursing home owner(s) through the Capco and back to the nursing home owner(s) and picked up 20% tax credits.
-The Capco's always request another ruling that allows the "Preferred Investors", (whose identity are never revealed, in flagrant violation of the Taxpayer Transparency Act) to invested twice again as much for no purpose other than to receive tax credits.
+Remember, the entire basic investment flowed from the nursing homeowner(s) through the Capco and back to the nursing homeowner(s) and picked up 20% tax credits.
+The Capco's always requested another ruling that allows the "Preferred Investors", (whose identity are never revealed, in flagrant violation of the Taxpayer Transparency Act) to invested twice again as much for no purpose other than to receive tax credits.
 The verbiage in the letters describing how the investments would be treated relates to the (SBC) or (RSBC).
-These SBV and RSBV are an - oh by the way, we are going to say we invested twice as much more that will never be used, to get enough tax credits to pay off those promised profits.
+These SBV and RSBV are an - oh, by the way, we are going to say we invested twice as much more that will never be used, to get enough tax credits to pay off those promised profits.